 2. To provide a modern, laboratory-like setting, fashioned after professional newspapers, for all NIU students interested in working in the various aspects of a newspaper for the purpose of gaining experience.

 The Northern Star employs about 100 students (part-time) and pays them by the hour.
-People interested in joining the staff of the Northern Star will begin as unpaid volunteers for four weeks.
+People interested in joining the staff of the Northern Star will begin as unpaid trainees for one semester.
 They might or might not be offered a staff position after this period.

 The Northern Star is a limited public forum whose content is determined exclusively by its student editors at Northern Illinois University.
 Information presented in the newspaper and online is in no way controlled by the NIU administration, faculty or staff.

 The Northern Star cannot be censored, directly or indirectly, because ALL content is determined only by students — and has been for decades.
 The student editor is selected by the all-student management board, which represents the entire staff.
 This decision follows a process under which candidates are reviewed by the publication board.
 Positions of editors and managers are earned by individual abilities and by experience gained at the newspaper.

 The Northern Star employs two full-time, professional advisers: an adviser and a business adviser.
 The adviser reports to the Associate Vice President for Student Affairs & Dean of Students.
 The business adviser reports to the adviser.